Ozone-Depleting Substances and Hydrofluorocarbons.

-Ecology is directed to adopt rules to implement the 2019 HFC restrictions.
-In adopting rules Ecology is required to be consistent with or the same as the regulations adopted by the federal government or with other states that have adopted restrictions on HFCs and other ODS substitutes.
-Ecology is authorized in adopting rules to:
+Ecology was directed to adopt rules to implement the 2019 HFC restrictions.
+In adopting rules Ecology was required to be consistent with or the same as the regulations adopted by the federal government or with other states that have adopted restrictions on HFCs and other ODS substitutes.
+Ecology was authorized in adopting rules to:

 In 2020 Ecology finalized the adoption of rules to implement the 2019 legislation.
 In the 2020 HFC rule, Ecology modified the effective date of restrictions on HFCs in vending machines that had been established in the 2019 legislation.

 As part of the same 2019 legislation that established these restrictions on HFCs, Ecology was directed to complete a study and submit a report to the Legislature on HFCs, including recommendations for eliminating legacy uses of HFCs subject to the new restrictions in state law and of HFCs that are not subject to the new restrictions in state law.

 Recent Federal and Other State Actions to Address Hydrofluorocarbon and Refrigerant Emissions.